codepath/android_guides/Using-DialogFragment.md

 `ProgressDialog` can be safely paired with an [[AsyncTask|Creating-and-Executing-Async-Tasks]].
 Refer to this [ProgressDialog tutorial](http://www.quicktips.in/show-progressdialog-android/) for a code sample.
 The dialog progress animation can be customized by supplying your own animation drawable [using this tutorial](http://islandofatlas.net/2014/03/29/android-custom-progress-dialog.html).

+Check out the CodePath [android-view-helpers](https://github.com/codepath/android-view-helpers) library for an easier way to create simple alert and progress modals.

 ## Things To Note

 * Notice that we are using the support library version of fragments for better compatibility in our code samples.
 The non-support version works identically.